 Instructions

-• In a large bowl, whisk together flour, baking powder and salt until well combined.
+In a large bowl, whisk together flour, baking powder and salt until well blended.
 Work the butter into the flour mixture with your fingertips or with a pastry blender until pea size chunks form.

-• Turn the dough out onto a lightly floured surface.
-Fold the dough over onto itself a few times.
+Turn the dough out onto a lightly floured surface.
+Fold the dough over onto itself a couple of times.
 Do not overwork the dough!
 Pat or roll the dough into an 8-inch round, about 3/4 inch thick.
 I used 2 3/4-inch heart biscuit cutter*** to cut out 9 scones.

 Notes